 All toys and any item that can be deemed a distraction from learning shall remain at home.
-If a student loses the privilege of a hair or clothing accessory, jewelry or a toy, the teacher will keep it for up to one week.
-Adult family members can come to school to retrieve it during that time.
-After one week, the item could be discarded.
-The purpose of this policy is to maintain an environment that is focused on learning.
+If a student loses the privilege of a distracting item, the teacher will use their discretion regarding consequences.
+Adult family members may need to come to school to retrieve the item.